jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

 Printers set typeface.
 They load paper.
-The machine works.
+The machine presses type to paper.
 Page after page is printed.
 Many books are bound.

 A bookstore on a cobblestone street has a sign: